Carrie Reichardt

 Carrie Reichardt is a British artist known for her provocative protest art and collaborative large-scale pieces around systemic injustice and social activism.

-A striking example of her bold mosaic style, The Treatment Rooms is also Reichardt's home base and studio.
+A notable example of her mosaic style, The Treatment Rooms Mosaic House, is also Reichardt's home base and studio.

 A member of the Craftivism movement, Reichardt uses murals, ceramics, screen-printing and graphic design in her work.
 She is an advocate of the movement and curated one of the few exclusively Craftivist exhibitions in the UK.